MaximilianAdF/profitTraderTF2/README.md

 ## Setup
 >[!IMPORTANT]
->Create and complete the two following files
+> - Create and complete the two following files<br>
->Place them in the main directory
+> - Place them in the main directory

 `config.json`
 ```json